-A rally is a period in which the price of an asset, market or index sees sustained upward momentum.
-Typically, a rally will arrive after a period in which prices have been flat or in a decline.
+A rally is a period in which the price of an asset sees sustained upward momentum.
+Typically, a rally will occur after a period in which prices have been flat, trading in a narrow band, or experiencing a decline.

 Range is the difference between a market’s highest and lowest price in a given period.
 It is mostly used as an indicator of volatility: if a market has a wide range, it's a sign that it was volatile over the period analysed.